 If you are interested in a wine-related job, you should not only focus on openings for sommeliers.
 Many jobs with different names cover more or less the same responsibilities.
 And in fact, many certified sommelier work in precisely these jobs.
 Other positions are entry-level jobs that are great for gaining work experience before taking the exam.

 - The position of a wine waiter (or wine steward) is a typical entry-level job.
 Like “normal” waiters, wine waiters focus on customer service and giving patrons advice and recommendations.

 - Tasting room managers focus on customer service, too.
-Typically, they oversee the tasting rooms of wineries that want to present their wines directly to customers.
-They are responsible for organizing events, instructing staff, and managing the wine inventory.
+They oversee the tasting rooms of wineries that want to present their wines directly to customers.
+Besides, they are responsible for organizing events, instructing staff, and managing the wine inventory.

 - A wine director typically has all the responsibilities of a sommelier.
 That includes managing the wine inventory, creating the wine menu, educating staff, and hosting events.
 Serving patrons on the restaurant floor might not be part of the job necessarily.
 Nevertheless, a strong focus on customer service is essential for this job.